3kwa/bigcommerce-interview/README.rst

 Why not?

-Given a list of orders and there respective status do something schnazy and visually appealing, bording on the practically unusable but cool anyway.
+Given a list of orders and their respective status do something schnazy and visually appealing, verging on the practically unusable but cool anyway.

 Organic evolution
 -----------------